Mamurooyiboluawhore/Airbnb_Console_AdnMa/README.md

 # Airbnb_Console_AdnMa
-this is a person project done by Adeniyi and Mamuro
+this is a personal project done by Adeniyi and Mamuro